 Published by CyberDude

-I am a CyberSecurity specialist, architect, blogger, twitterer working for a state of the art and innovative technology company.
+I am a CyberSecurity specialist, solutions architect, blogger, twitterer working for a state of the art and innovative technology company.
 My main responsibilities are to help enterprises protect their data and systems of engagement from unlawful breaches into their network and endpoints.
 Okay, that was a bit over the top, so to net this out, just think of a cyber cop protecting your perimeter and securing your entryways into your systems.
-Much of his spare time is spent trying to get a balanced life.
+Much of my spare time is spent trying to get a balanced life.
 Taking the time away from work and just enjoy life.
 Keeping my mind and body fit by running Spartan Races.
 Spending time with family and friends.
 Eating a balance diet..yada yada yada...and living the dream.
 View all posts by CyberDude